Bob Cranshaw

-Melbourne Robert Cranshaw (December 3, 1932 – November 2, 2016) was an American jazz bassist.
-His career spanned the heyday of Blue Note Records as a house bassist to his later involvement with the Musicians Union.
-He is perhaps best known for his long association with Sonny Rollins.
-Cranshaw performed in Rollins's working band on and off for over five decades, starting with a live appearance at the 1959 Playboy jazz festival in Chicago and on record with the 1962 album The Bridge.
+Melbourne Robert Cranshaw (December 10, 1932 – November 2, 2016) was an American jazz bassist.
+His career spanned the heyday of Blue Note Records as a house bassist.
+He is known for his long association with Sonny Rollins, starting with a live appearance at the 1959 Playboy jazz festival in Chicago and Rollins's 1962 album The Bridge.

-Cranshaw died at the age of 83 on November 2, 2016, in Manhattan, New York, from Stage IV cancer.
+Cranshaw died at the age of 83 on November 2, 2016, in Manhattan, New York, of cancer.